SaiJeevanPuchakayala/FarmWiser/README.md

 ![AI-Farm](/Images/AI-Farm.png)

-Farmwiser is a cutting-edge project that combines the power of Machine Learning and Internet of Things (IoT) to provide advanced analytics and insights to farmers.
+Farmwiser is a cutting-edge project that combines the power of AI/ML and Internet of Things (IoT) to provide advanced analytics and insights to farmers.
 With Farmwiser, farmers can monitor and analyze soil health, crop growth, weather patterns, and pest infestation, among other things.

 Using TinyML, the system processes real-time data from sensors and cameras placed in the farm and generates personalized recommendations to optimize the farming process, such as when to irrigate, fertilize, or harvest crops.